 Performance

-It comes with the powerful Mobile Platform, Which Android has to offer Qualcomm Snapdragon 8+ Gen 1.
-It gives you great power and thermal capacities.
-Playing Genshin Impact with the Highest Graphics settings @60fps for 40 Minutes, you will get 44fps with 27% CPU usage and 84% FPS stability.
+It comes with a powerful mobile platform, which Android has to offer: Qualcomm Snapdragon 8+ Gen 1.
+It gives you great power and thermal capacity.
+Playing Genshin Impact with the highest graphics settings at 60 fps for 40 minutes, you will get 44 fps with 27% CPU usage and 84% FPS stability.

-However, It is not well optimized to run 120 Fps games, but we can assume the new Soc takes time before the developer puts effort.
-Even though, You won’t find any lags or issues when it comes to everyday performance.
-Talking about the Optical fingerprint scanner and Haptic feedback is pleasing.
+However, it is not well optimised to run 120 FPS games, but we can assume the new SOC takes time before the developer puts effort into it.
+Even though you won’t find any lags or issues when it comes to everyday performance, talking about the optical fingerprint scanner and haptic feedback is pleasing.

 Battery

-With this device, you will get 7hrs of screens on time, which could last long for a day if you use the device normally.
-You don’t have to worry since it has ultra-fast charging; you can charge the device within 20 Minutes.
+With this device, you will get 7 hours of screen time, which could last for a day if you use the device normally.
+You don’t have to worry since it has ultra-fast charging; you can charge the device within 20 minutes.

 This device has a price tag of Rs 49,999 (~649 USD) for the 8/128GB configuration.
-As the company makes some major changes to its strategies, We found the device to have a standout.
+As the company made some major changes to its strategies, we found the device to be a standout.
 However, nowadays, the device itself feels more generic.
-Due to these factors, Charms, as the brand, is rapidly falling.
+Due to these factors, Charms, as a brand, is rapidly falling.

 Many people blame the Oppo and OnePlus merger, but there are more things behind the merger.
-This device is good for performance-centric users, But it lacks the OnePlus vibes.
+This device is good for performance-centric users, but it lacks the OnePlus vibe.